shoma-mano/chibinuxt/docs/src/050-split-into-packages.md

 Key points:

-- The renderer is now a default export using `defineRenderHandler`
+- The renderer is a default export using `defineRenderHandler`
+- Uses `buildDir` (`.nuxt`) to locate built files instead of package dist directory
 - Client entry (`/entry.client.js`) serving is handled in nuxt's renderer, not in nitro
-- Uses `appDistDir` exported from nuxt.ts to locate built files

 ### loadNuxt